shurik179/reflectance_array/docs/library.rst

 Calibration
 ===========
-You can calibrate the sensor, recording  values for black and white; these values will be used for computing calibrated readings and for deciding when the senosr is on black/white (see below).
+You can calibrate the sensor, recording  values for black and white; these values will be used for computing calibrated readings and for deciding when the sensor is on black/white (see below).

-.. function:: start_cal(s)
+.. function:: start_cal()
-.. function:: end_cal(s)
+.. function:: end_cal()

    Starts and stops calibration.
 In between these commands, it is expected that you move the robot so that each sensor sees both white and black.
 The lowest